Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

 3. Establish a U.S. public health jobs corps

-The Biden campaign pledges to "mobilize" 100,000 Americans to work with local organizations around the country to perform contact tracing and other services that would help address unmet needs in populations at high risk for COVID.
+The Biden campaign pledges to "mobilize" 100,000 Americans to work with local organizations around the country to perform contact tracing and other services that would help address unmet needs in populations at high risk for COVID-19.

 These workers would initially help with contact tracing around the country, and would also shore up local health departments to address other pandemic needs, Murthy says.
 "We know that people are struggling," he says, and the idea is to empower local communities and local health departments to assist people with challenges such as food insecurity and affordable housing.